jakobnissen/jakobnissen.github.io/posts/optimise.md

 ```
 @@

-Be careful not to use global variables when benchmarking.
-Not using non-constant global variables in performance-sensitive code is the number one Julia performance tip, but it is easy to accidentally copy-paste the content of a function into the REPL for benchmarking, thereby defining the function's local variables in global scope.
+The particular issue should be fixed when using BenchmarkTools with the upcoming version 1.8 release of Julia.

-In general the interplay between the compiler and BenchmarkTools is a little tricky, and takes some effort getting used to.
+But in general, the interplay between the compiler and BenchmarkTools is tricky and subject to change over time, and takes some effort getting the hang of the common pitfalls.
 If in doubt, you can always ask in a Julia forum or chat.

-Another issue with BenchmarkTools is that modern CPUs have various components that analyse and adapt to code on a hardware level, while it is running:
+A more fundamental problem with using BenchmarkTools is that modern CPUs have various components that analyse and adapt to code on a hardware level, while it is running:
 * Data and instructions are cached for fast repeated access
 * Branches are being predicted, enabling speculative execution
 * Memory is being prefetched when an access pattern is detected